wmeints/tasty-beans/README.md

 are available in the solution.
 Also, not all planned functionality is in the microservices yet.

 All features are subject to change.
-But that's part of the fun :laugh:
+But that's part of the fun :grin:

 ## System requirements